Although facial veins do not present a medical concern, they can be seen as cosmetically unattractive by those who have them.

 Intense Pulsed Light (IPL) works very well in treating any diffused redness and is also beneficial if you suffer with Rosacea.

 For the more defined red veins that develop on the cheeks and chin area, Electro Surgery uses a current to heat and cauterise the vessel.
 The blood then clots, before it is broken down and reabsorbed by the body, leaving the skin to heal and the dead skin cells to flake away.

 For larger, darker veins and those that are bluey green coloured (that do not bulge) an Nd:Yag laser can be used to heat and destroy the vessel.

 When the veins bulge, they can often be too big for effective treatment with the non-surgical options.
 In these cases, surgical removal is the better option to achieve a good result.
 The procedure is known as ‘phlebectomy’ which literally means removal of the vein.

 Removal of veins on the temple, forehead and face is a challenging area of venous surgery.
 The local anaesthetic technique for doing this has been developed and is undertaken by Professor Whiteley.

 Patients who are assessed at The Whiteley Clinic benefit by receiving the best clinical advice.
-More complex cases can be jointly assessed with Victoria Smith and Professor Whiteley thus ensuring a treatment plan that provides optimal results.
+More complex cases can be jointly assessed with Victoria Whiteley and Professor Whiteley thus ensuring a treatment plan that provides optimal results.

 Some clinics may use sclerotherapy to inject and destroy facial and temple veins.
 At The Whiteley Clinic, we regard this as a risk practice.
 Veins on the cheek, temple and forehead can drain into the veins in the eye socket (orbit).
 There is a risk the sclerotherapy can go back through the veins of the orbit and into a major vein in the brain.
 Hence sclerotherapy should only be used on the face in exceptional circumstances, if at all.